DocumentationUser GuideAgents - Distributed stream processors

 Create a KasprAgent

-A minimal agent can be created by specifying an input topic and a simple mapping processor:
+A minimal agent can be created by specifying an input topic and a simple mapping processor.
+This example echoes incoming events to an output topic:

 apiVersion: kaspr.io/v1alpha1